chelast55/SourceToDoc/README.md

 ├───README.md
 └───requirements.txt
 ```
 The output of this toolchain will be entirely contained withing `out`.
+There will be a directory for each project processed by the toolchain, which contains the respective output.
 If no components were disabled, there will be both a `doc` and `testcoveragereport` subdirectory containing the respective html output, centered around an `index.html` each.
 Following the "flat layout", `sourcetodoc` contains the source code of the toolchain, separated into its components.
 `submodules` should, as of now, only contain `doxygen-awesome-css`, but it should be filled with content, if installed correctly.